wavemaker/docs/learn/hybrid-mobile/device-variables.md

 | Start Date | specifies the start date of the event | 2016-09-20 10:35:38 AM (select value from date time input) |
 | End Date | specifies the end date of the event | 2016-09-25 08:35:38 PM (select value from date time input) |

+#### **getEvents**
-**getEvents**: Retrieves the calendar events in device satisfying the provided input, any combination of the below-mentioned parameters.
+Retrieves the calendar events in device satisfying the provided input, any combination of the below-mentioned parameters.
 Returns array of objects, each object containing the same fields as input parameters.

 | **Behavior** | **Description** | **Sample** |
 | --- | --- | --- |